mondoohq/docs/docs/mql/resources/README.md

 Some of the resources in the operating system pack span different operating systems, while others are specific to a single operating system.

 [**Network resource pack:**](./network-pack)
-The network pack includes resources for querying assets like host names and checking certificate contents.
+The network pack includes resources for querying assets like hostnames and checking certificate contents.

 **IaC-specific resource packs:**
 These specialized packs let you examine infrastructure-as-code (IaC) files: